Oleksandr Tkachenko (journalist): Management activities in the media

-In 1994‒1999 — president of Nova Mova Television Company (production studio), which produced the TV programs “Epilogue” and “Faces of the World” for UT-1 and Inter TV channels.
+From 1994 to 1999, he was the president of Nova Mova Television Company (production studio), which produced the TV programs “Epilogue” and “Faces of the World” for UT-1 and Inter TV channels.

-In December 1996, he, together with the whole team of “Epilogue”, moved to a new television and radio company “Studio 1+1”.
-The Television News Service (TSN), created by Tkachenko, was broadcast on January 1, 1997 with presenter Alla Mazur.
-At the same time, the “Epilogue” continued to appear on 1+1 TV Channel, and Tkachenko became deputy general producer of the channel.
+In December 1996, he, together with the whole team of “Epilogue”, moved to a new television and radio company, “Studio 1+1”.
+The Television News Service (TSN), created by Tkachenko, was broadcast on January 1, 1997, with presenter Alla Mazur.
+At the same time, the “Epilogue” continued to appear on the 1+1 TV Channel, and Tkachenko became deputy general producer of the channel.

-In December 1997, he left 1+1 TV Channel.
+In December 1997, he left the 1+1 TV Channel.

 In April 1999, he headed Novyi Kanal TV Channel, where he came by order of the then owner of the Russian Alfa-Bank.
 Tkachenko reformatted and made competitive Reporter News Program, inviting some members of “Epilogue” team to it: Andriy Shevchenko, Ivanna Naida, Ihor Kulias.
-Under his leadership, in 2000, the channel entered the top three market leaders.

 From January 2000 to May 2001, he was an advisor to the Prime Minister of Ukraine Viktor Yushchenko (on a voluntary basis).
 In 2003, he became the informal head of the so-called Pinchuk Holding (Novyi Kanal, ICTV, STB).
-In August 2004, he retired from responsibility of the holding head, and in January 2005, he left Novyi Kanal TV Channel.
+In August 2004, he retired from the responsibility of the holding head, and in January 2005, he left Novyi Kanal TV Channel.

-In 2005, he became the chairman of the management board and one of the shareholders of Odesa Film Studio and began to develop a chain of cinemas and cinema distribution.
+In 2005, he became the chairman of the management board and one of the shareholders of Odesa Film Studio.
+He began to develop a chain of cinemas and cinema distribution.

 From March to May 2008, he worked in Moscow as the Deputy General Director of REN TV under a consulting agreement.
 He was engaged in content programming and TV viewing grid.

 Since August 2008, he has held a position of General Director of 1+1 Media Group, which includes such channels as: 1+1, 2+2, TET, PlusPlus, Curler, Unian-TV, 1+1 International and Ukraine Today, sales house Pluses and 1+1 company for the production of TV content.

 In April 2014, against the background of annexation of Crimea to Russia and the armed conflict in the east of Ukraine, he called the Ukrainian TV channels to abandon the broadcast of Russian TV serials about security forces.
-Later, he spoke in support of a bill banning Russian films and TV serials promoted by armed and law enforcement forces.
+Later, he supported a bill banning Russian films and TV serials promoted by armed and law enforcement forces.

-On November 1, 2018, Russian sanctions were imposed against 322 citizens of Ukraine, including Oleksandr Tkachenko.
+On 1 November 2018, Russian sanctions were imposed against 322 citizens of Ukraine, including Oleksandr Tkachenko.

-On August 20, 2019, he went out of business and resigned as CEO of the 1 + 1 holding.
+On 20 August 2019 he went out of business and resigned as CEO of the 1+1 holding.